 The individual score given to an orator by an arbitrator is entirely within the discretion of that arbitrator.
-There is no requirement that the arbitral panel agree scores.
-However, the arbitral panels may, and are strongly encouraged to, discuss scoring at the end of a hearing and prior to submitting the scores to the Moot Administration.
+There is no requirement that the arbitral tribunal agree on scores.
+However, the arbitral tribunals may, and are strongly encouraged to, discuss scoring at the end of a hearing and prior to submitting the scores to the Moot Administration.